How To Winterize Your Home

 Whatever the age of your fireplace or stove, professional chimney inspection and cleaning each year is a must to keep soot and creosote from building up and leading to a chimney fire.

-Avoid burning resinous woods such as pine (which leaves creosote in the flue) as well as evergreen boughs and large quantities of paper, which can flare up and quickly flare out of control.
+Avoid burning resinous woods such as pine (which leaves creosote in the flue), evergreen boughs, and large quantities of paper, which can quickly explode.

-While you'll want to leave chimney cleaning to the pros, undertake minor maintenance yourself: If you burn wood, clean the stove or firebox between fires.
+While you should leave chimney cleaning to the pros, you can undertake minor maintenance yourself: If you burn wood, clean the stove or firebox between fires.

 Scoop up cold ashes and place them in a metal container.
 Close the flue or air intake after each use to keep indoor heat from escaping up the chimney.